 Divorce Agreements in Thailand

 Now note also the Section 1522 of the Civil and Commercial Code demands that there is also a written agreement on the maintenance for the child or children.
 How much, where and when also becomes important.
-Many expats leave Thailand after a divorce and their payments might be done twice yearly to keep the costs down or the ex-wife might get an ATM card from the country of residence of her ex-husband so she can draw the money each month at a local ATM in Thailand.
+Many expats leave Thailand after a divorce and their payments might be done twice yearly to keep the costs down.
+Alternatively the ex-wife might get an ATM card from the country of residence of her ex-husband so she can draw the money each month at a local ATM in Thailand.
 These issues need to be settled as well.
 Likewise also see the divorce litigation as well as child custody in Thailand.

-Property is another important issue and in terms of Section 1532 this needs to be settled in the divorce agreement and this needs to be drafted as property at the date of the divorce being granted.
-If you are in the middle of selling a house that you may or may not be able to sell then it is best to either postpone the property sale till after the divorce or delay the divorce in order to sell the property first.
+Property is another important issue and in terms of Section 1532 this needs to be settled in the divorce agreement.
+Note that this needs to be drafted as property at the date of the divorce being granted.
+If you are in the middle of selling a house that you may or may not be able to sell then.
+It is best to either postpone the property sale.
+This until after the divorce or delay the divorce in order to sell the property first.
 Again you need to take legal advice in these matters.
 If your wife has a mortgage bond over a property then this also needs to be settled.